 Instructions for Authors

 Korean Journal of Soil Science and Fertilizer (KJSSF) is a journal published and distributed by the Korean Society of Soil Science and Fertilizer (KSSSF).
 It covers all scientific and technological aspects of soil science and fertilizer.
 Contributions reporting original research or reviews dealing with some aspects of soil and fertilizer will be considered from all disciplines.
-To be acceptable a manuscript must make a significant contribution to the advancement of knowledge or toward a better understanding of existing concepts.
-A prerequisite for submission and consideration of manuscripts is that at least one of the authors should hold membership in the Society.
+The KJSSF publishes studies that make a significant contribution to the advancement of knowledge or toward a better understanding of existing concepts.
+A prerequisite for submission and consideration of manuscripts is that at least one of the authors should hold membership in the KSSSF.

-Contributors may recommend or exclude potential reviewers on the basis of their knowledge on the subject matter of the paper.
-Editorial board will decide if the manuscript is to be accepted, rejected or peer-reviewed based on the following criteria: field of research, scope of work, quality of language usage, adequacy of tables and figures, and observance of format.
-In addition, all manuscripts will be edited by native English speakers.
+Authors are welcome to suggest suitable reviewers and/or request the exclusion of certain individuals when they submit their manuscripts.
+Editorial board will decide if the manuscript is to be accepted, rejected, or peer-reviewed based on the following criteria: field of research, scope of work, quality of language usage, adequacy of tables and figures, and observance of format.
 Acceptance of the paper will depend upon its scientific merit and suitability for the journal.
-The reviewers’ and editor’s suggestions will be conveyed to the corresponding author (henceforth ‘the author’) without identifying the reviewers, and the author will have an opportunity for revision with full, sole responsibility.
+The reviewers’ and editor’s suggestions will be conveyed to the corresponding author (henceforth ‘the author’) without identifying the reviewers, and the author will have an opportunity for revision with full and sole responsibility.
 The revised manuscript must bear a sign ‘REVISED’ on top right of the title page.
-If a manuscript returned to the author for revision is held longer than eight weeks, the submission will be considered withdrawn, unless a previous arrangement has been made with Editor-in-Chief.
-If a manuscript is declined, the author has the right to appeal and should send a letter to the Editor-in- Chief presenting the reasons why the editorial decision should be reconsidered.
+If a manuscript returned to the author for revision is held longer than eight weeks, the submission will be considered withdrawn, unless a previous arrangement has been made with the Editor-in-Chief.
 Even after the ‘accept decision’ by Editor-in-Chief, the author may be asked to make revision regarding both editorship and scientific aspect of the manuscript overlooked during review process, if necessary, by the editorial office.

 Submission of Manuscripts